 The Royal Flying Doctor Service (RFDS) provides a comprehensive range of primary healthcare services throughout Australia.
 After recognising that a large proportion of people living in remote and rural Australia do not have access to a regular dental service, the RFDS established their dental service designed to support communities in country Australia.
-These services are provided using 'fly-in fly-out', mobile and outreach delivery models and are funded by the Commonwealth of Australia (Gardiner et al 2020).
+These services are provided using 'fly-in fly-out', mobile and outreach delivery models and are funded by the Commonwealth of Australia, state governments, private investments or the use of donor funds (Gardiner et al 2020).